Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFileContent.md

 ### -Directory
 Specifies a folder as a **CloudFileDirectory** object.
 This cmdlet gets content for a file in the folder that this parameter specifies.
-To obtain a directory, use the New-AzureStorageDirectory cmdlet.
+To obtain a directory, use the New-AzStorageDirectory cmdlet.
-You can also use the Get-AzureStorageFile cmdlet to obtain a directory.
+You can also use the Get-AzStorageFile cmdlet to obtain a directory.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.File.CloudFileDirectory